-Topology and geometry are branches of pure mathematics that constitute a highly active area of central importance in the current mathematical landscape.
+Geometry and topology are branches of pure mathematics that constitute a highly active area of central importance in the current mathematical landscape.
 Geometry is one of the most ancient academic disciplines.
-Geometers and topologists are concerned with the shape, size, and abstract properties of spaces and spatial relationships.
+Geometers and topologists are concerned with the shape, size and abstract properties of spaces and spatial relationships.
 Mathematical physicists give a rigorous mathematical framework to physical theories of the natural world.

 Modern research in geometry, topology and mathematical physics includes many subdisciplines that employ techniques from neighboring branches of mathematics, including algebra and representation theory, combinatorics and discrete mathematics, or analysis.